Need help? Contact us or call us on

 4. UK medical device regulation – transition date matrix

-The guidance at MHRA – Regulating Medical Devices in the UK sets out MHRA’s requirements (see Section 7 below for more details); as augmented by Apr-23 MHRA Implementation Guidance, press statements, and Statutory Instrument (including Explanatory Notes), it can be summarised as follows:
+The MHRA Regulating Medical Devices in the UK guidance sets out MHRA’s requirements (see Section 7) as augmented by April 2023 MHRA Implementation Guidance, press statements, and Statutory Instrument (including Explanatory Notes), It can be summarised as follows:

-• Inception Date: “Core aspects” of the new UK medical device regime expected to come into effect 01-Jul-25
+• Inception Date: “Core aspects” of the new UK medical device regime expected to come into effect in 2026

-• Transitional Arrangements – Devices CE-Marked Under EU MDR or EU IVDR: Medical devices CE-marked under EU MDR or EU IVDR may stay on the GB market until 01-Jul-30
+• Transitional Arrangements – Devices CE-Marked Under EU MDR or EU IVDR: Medical devices CE-marked under EU MDR or EU IVDR may stay on the GB market until 1 July 2030.

-• Transitional Arrangements – Devices CE-Marked under EU MDD: Medical devices CE-marked under EU MDD may stay on the GB market until the sooner of current CE certificate expiry or for 3 years after new regulations take effect (i.e. until 01-Jul-28)
+• Transitional Arrangements – Devices CE-Marked under EU MDD: Medical devices CE-marked under EU MDD may stay on the GB market until the sooner of current CE certificate expiry or for 3 years after new regulations take effect (i.e. until 1 July 2028).

-• Transitional Arrangements – Devices CE-Marked under EU IVDD: Medical devices CE-marked under EU IVDD may stay on the GB market until the sooner of current CE certificate expiry or until 1-Jul-30
+• Transitional Arrangements – Devices CE-Marked under EU IVDD: Medical devices CE-marked under EU IVDD may stay on the GB market until the sooner of current CE certificate expiry or until 1 July 2030.

-• CE-Marked Class I Medical Devices: Standard Class I medical devices CE-marked under EU MDR – i.e. those that do not/will not need 3rd-party assessment– will benefit from the EU MDR Transitional Arrangement above, and may stay on the GB market until 01-Jul-30 (NB – the EU MDD-to-MDR transition period for Class I devices not requiring 3rd-party assessment has expired; ergo, only devices with Declaration of Conformity (DoC) to MDR should be placed on the GB market)
+• CE-Marked Class I Medical Devices: Standard class I medical devices CE-marked under EU MDR (i.e. those that do not/will not need 3rd party assessment) will benefit from the EU MDR Transitional Arrangement above and may stay on the GB market until 1 July 2030.
+The EU MDD-to-MDR transition period for class I devices not requiring 3rd party assessment has expired, ergo, only CE-marked devices with a DoC to EU MDR should be placed on the GB market.

-A Transition Date Matrix – showing transition dates based on Device Class and legislation under which a device is currently registered – is available on the next page.
-See also the Jun-23 MHRA Infographic of the timelines for placement of CE-marked medical devices on the GB market.
+A Transition Date Matrix showing transition dates based on device class and legislation under which a device is currently registered is available on the next page.
+See also the June 2023 MHRA Infographic of the timelines for placement of CE-marked medical devices on the GB market.

 (CE, MDD-MDR)

-Class III; Class IIb implantables (not sutures, staples, dental fillings, dental braces, tooth crowns, screws, wedges, plates, wires, pins, clips, connectors)EU MDD31-Dec-2731-Dec-27Certificate must have been valid on 26-May-21; expired certificates must be deemed valid by EU (MHRA requires “EU MDR Article 120 Letter” declaring key conditions for certificate extension are met); this will apply to system and procedure packs if they contain a device in these classes
+Class III; Class IIb implantables (not sutures, staples, dental fillings, dental braces, tooth crowns, screws, wedges, plates, wires, pins, clips, connectors)EU MDD31-Dec-2731-Dec-27Certificate must have been valid on 26 May 2021; expired certificates must be deemed valid by EU (MHRA requires “EU MDR Article 120 Letter” declaring key conditions for certificate extension are met); this will apply to system and procedure packs if they contain a device in these classes.

-Class IIb (non-implantable) and sutures, staples, dental fillings, dental braces, tooth crowns, screws, wedges, plates, wires, pins, clips, connectors; Class IIa; Class Is; Class ImEU MDD31-Dec-2830-Jun-28 (or Cert expiry, sooner of)Certificate must have been valid on 26-May-21; expired certificates must be deemed valid by EU (MHRA requires “EU MDR Article 120 Letter” declaring key conditions for certificate extension are met); although certificate validity will be extended to 31-Dec-28 under EU MDR, these devices can only be placed on GB market until 30-Jun-28 (for devices for GB market, new expiry date should be entered as “30-Jun-28”); this will include system and procedure packs that contain such devices unless they also include a Class III or Class IIb implantable device (in which case the validity date will be 31-Dec-27 for NI, 30-Jun- 28 for GB)
+Class IIb (non-implantable) and sutures, staples, dental fillings, dental braces, tooth crowns, screws, wedges, plates, wires, pins, clips, connectors; Class IIa; Class Is; Class ImEU MDD31-Dec-2830-Jun-28 (or Cert expiry, sooner of)Certificate must have been valid on 26 May 2021; expired certificates must be deemed valid by EU (MHRA requires “EU MDR Article 120 Letter” declaring key conditions for certificate extension are met); although certificate validity will be extended to 31 Dec 2028 under EU MDR, these devices can only be placed on GB market until 30 June 2028 (for devices for GB market, new expiry date should be entered as “30-Jun-28”); this will include system and procedure packs that contain such devices unless they also include a Class III or Class IIb implantable device (in which case the validity date will be 31 Dec 2027 for NI, 30 June 2028 for GB).

-Class IEU MDRN/A30-Jun-30For Class I devices that are not up-classified and do not require NB involvement under EU MDR; technically, Mfrs may already apply a UKCA mark (for GB) to devices with DoC to UK MDR 2002
+Class IEU MDRN/A30-Jun-30For Class I devices that are not up-classified and do not require NB involvement under EU MDR; technically, manufacturers may already apply a UKCA mark (for GB) to devices with DoC to UK MDR 2002.

 Conditions